nullne/million/README.md

-# million
-Practice worth million!
+Practice is worth more than a million!